When Is the Best Time to Go on Safari

 Let’s break it down in a way that actually helps you choose.

-First: What You Need to Know About Seasons in Kruger
+First: Seasons in Kruger

 South Africa’s safari seasons don’t follow the same “summer/winter” logic as a U.S. vacation.